 The protesters first held a noisy, authorized protest Saturday in Rome's Piazza Del Popolo.
 Then they left the vast square and clashed with police as they headed through Villa Borghese Park and down the Via Veneto in an unauthorized march.

 A few hundred protesters broke off and headed down another street in Rome's historic main shopping district that ends near Premier Mario Draghi's office in Chigi Palace.
-Police formed a line, aided by police vans, and prayed water to thwart access to the seat of the Italian government.
+Police formed a line, aided by police vans, and sprayed water to thwart access to the seat of the Italian government.

 Police swung at some demonstrators with batons.
 Many protesters in the front lines outside Chigi Palace raised their arms to indicate non-violence as they faced off with police.
 Others raised clenched fists or waved Italian flags and shouted “Freedom!”
 One banner read “Get your hands off (our) work."